Electric armour: Overview

 Electric armour is a newer reactive armour technology.
 This armour is made up of two or more conductive plates separated by an air gap or by an insulating material, creating a high-power capacitor.
 In operation, a high-voltage power source charges the armour.
 When an incoming body penetrates the plates, it closes the circuit to discharge the capacitor, dumping a great deal of energy into the penetrator, vaporizing it or even turning it into a plasma, significantly diffusing the attack.

 Another version of electric armour uses layers of plates of electromagnetic metal with silicone spacers on alternate sides.
 The damage to the exterior of the armour passes electricity into the plates causing them to magnetically move together.
 As the process is completed at the speed of electricity the plates are moving when struck by the projectile causing the projectile energy to be deflected whilst the energy is also dissipated in parting the magnetically attracted plates.

 Advantages

 Weight

 A key advantage of electric armour is its lighter weight.
-Whereas ERA (explosive reacting armour) can add 10 to 20 tons of weight to a tank in explosives, electric armour could be effective with as little as a few tons of weight, significantly reducing the load on the tank and allowing its weight capacity and engine power to be used elsewhere.
+Whereas ERA can add 10 to 20 tons of weight to a tank in explosives, electric armour could be effective with as little as a few tons of weight, significantly reducing the load on the tank and allowing its weight capacity and engine power to be used elsewhere.
 In addition, electric armour could be mounted on other armoured vehicles such as infantry fighting vehicles and armoured personnel carriers which had sacrificed the protection of heavy armour and ERA for mobility and lightness, thus improving the survivability of troops onboard.